quantumlib/Cirq/web/README.md

 - do we want scripts to make it easier to run stuff? (ie. start-server.sh)
 - **Compiling ts to js?** [This article talks about it here, specifically in vscode](https://code.visualstudio.com/docs/typescript/typescript-compiling).
 How will this affect live reloading?
 - Formatting: [Prettier](prettier.io)
+- Jupyter notebook extensions?
+Need to find a way to get JS into colab notebooks. (colab and jupyter are different js environments).
+If we need to choose, go with Colab.
+Harder to test colab locally.
+    - Colab is the next step, did jupyter with Balint during hacking.
+- Bloch sphere prototype
+    - How am I going to handle communication with the Python API?
+How am I going to create the viz?

 ### Currently installed packages (see package-lock.json)
 - [typescript](https://www.npmjs.com/package/typescript)